-To understand why Iceland’s Blue Lagoon is so popular with travelers and locals alike, just imagine bathing in steaming milky-blue waters, sipping a cocktail at a swim-up bar, and gazing out over an otherworldly landscape of jagged peaks and black lava fields.
-This geothermal pool—the most visited of Iceland’s many such oases—boasts mineral-rich waters, a luxurious spa, and a magnificent setting, all just minutes from Reykjavik.
+To understand why Iceland's Blue Lagoon is so popular, just imagine bathing in steaming milky-blue waters, sipping a cocktail at a swim-up bar, and looking out over an otherworldly landscape of jagged peaks and black lava fields.
+This geothermal pool, the most visited of Iceland's many such oases, boasts mineral-rich waters, a luxurious spa, and a magnificent setting, all just minutes from Reykjavik.

-A soak in the famous Blue Lagoon is a must for visitors to Reykjavik, and its close proximity to Keflavik Airport makes it a perfect spot to relax and unwind pre- or post-flight.
+A soak in the famous Blue Lagoon is a must for visitors to Reykjavik, and its close proximity to Keflavik International Airport makes it a perfect spot to relax and unwind pre- or post-flight.
 Booking ahead is required, and there are a number of options and extras to choose from, including towels, bathrobes, spa treatments, and special face masks.
-On-site facilities include a hotel, restaurant, café, bar, and spa shop.
-Tours make experiencing the lagoon complex a cinch—most include hotel pickup and roundtrip transport from Reykjavik, and some combine a Blue Lagoon visit with other activities such as a city sightseeing tour, a Golden Circle tour, or a whale-watching cruise.
+On-site facilities include a hotel, restaurant, cafe, bar, and spa shop.
+Tours make experiencing the lagoon complex a cinch, as most include hotel pickup and round-trip transport from Reykjavik, and some combine a Blue Lagoon visit with other activities such as a city sightseeing tour, a Golden Circle tour, or a whale-watching cruise.

 Things to Know Before You Go

 The Blue Lagoon can get very busy, so be prepared to wait in line to get in (tours can lessen the wait), and leave plenty of time for your visit.

 Bring a swimsuit, towel, and flip-flops, or rent them upon arrival.
 Lockers are provided to store your belongings.

 The Blue Lagoon is fully wheelchair accessible.
 Shallow areas and steps are available for children and non-swimmers.